connorjs/nx-polyglot-example/README.md

 - `clean`: Cleans (removes) the output of previous builds.

+These standard targets depend on tool-specific sub-targets to properly orchestrate the build in a polyglot workspace.
+For example, the `build` task depends on `dotnet build` and `vite build`.

+Using target dependencies this way allow developers to always use the target (example: `build`) and not worry about which technology or tool to use.
+It also restricts most target (command) logic to `nx.json` without needing to use Nx executors.

 ### `ci` target

 The `ci` target exists in the root project.